transcending1/Review/admin/subpage/modules/module_doc/Bi-Class GBDT.md

 ### 5.n_estimators
-+ Description

-The number of boosting stages to perform.
-Gradient boosting is fairly robust to over-fitting s o a large number usually results in better performance.
+'The number of boosting stages to perform.
+Gradient \n             boosting        is fairly robust to over-fitting s\n             o a large number usually        results in better \n             performance.'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |